Kilmuckridge: History

 A number of local men were involved in the Irish republican movement, including Laurence 'Lar' Redmond and Jim O'Brien, both of the Morriscastle area, who served in the Irish Republican Brotherhood.
 Redmond claimed to be a descendant of John Murphy (of the 1798 Rebellion) and was active in Enniscorthy in the 1916 Rising.
 He was elected as a councillor in the district of Gorey.
 On 14 August 1920, he was part of a company of men that set fire to the Royal Irish Constabulary barracks on the road to Morriscastle.
 Redmond and his colleagues also set fire to the coast guard station at Morriscastle in July 1921.
 Jim O'Brien was shot dead by members of the Royal Irish Constabulary in Rathdrum, County Wicklow, on 12 February 1920, during the Irish War of Independence.
 At the time, he was an IRA commandant and the officer commanding the East Wicklow Brigade.
 A plaque in Market Square, Rathdrum, commemorates the shooting.
 In April 2016, a memorial stone was unveiled to commemorate local participants in the 1916 Rising.

 The lives of Redmond, O'Brien and their colleagues contrast with another local man of the same era, Tom Ryan (1873-1958), who joined the British Army as a teenager and saw active service in South Africa, France and Palestine.
 He rose to the rank of lieutenant colonel and later joined the army of the Irish Free State.
 He remained prominent in Wexford life and his love of his childhood home is evident in his poetry.
 As one local historian described: "Tom Ryan, like all poets and literary persons lived imaginatively, in a parallel universe that both represented and re-ordered his life experience: the homely places, the touching scenes and drama of his childhood memories of Tinnaberna."

 During World War 2, the area saw three plane crashes.
 On 29 September 1940, an RAF Hawker Hurricane crash-landed in the townland of Ballyvadden, having taken part in an aerial skirmish off the coast.
 The aircraft was one of eight sent from Pembrey, Wales to intercept a group of German bombers heading for Liverpool.
 The RAF pilot was unhurt in the crash and was interned at The Curragh before escaping back to Britain and subsequently being killed the following year.
 His Canadian-built aircraft was repaired, bought by the Irish Air Corps and flown until 1946.
-Of the German aircraft downed in the skirmish, the body of a German airman washed ashore near Kilmuckridge and was initially buried in the sailor's hole at the old graveyard, before later reinternment elsewhere.
+Of the German aircraft downed in the skirmish, the body of a German airman washed ashore near Kilmuckridge and was initially buried in the sailor's hole at the old graveyard, before later reinterment elsewhere.
 In May 1941, a German Heinkel He 111 bomber crashed in the sea and sank near the Blackwater lightship, with two recorded fatalities.
 Two survivors came ashore in a liferaft and were treated hospitably by a local priest before their internment at The Curragh.
 In 1945, an American Martin Marauder aircraft crashed at Killenagh, with no fatalities.